codeisscience/code-is-science/CONTRIBUTING.md

 Feel free to do one or many of the following:
 - [Contact us](http://www.codeisscience.com/contact/) for further discussion about an idea or problem (email, tweet, github issue - all good!)
 - [Pick up an issue on GitHub](https://github.com/yochannah/code-is-science/issues).
 Ideally start by leaving a comment saying you're working on it so someone else doesn't pick it up as well!
+- Do you wish more code was open source?
+Have you wished in the past that a DB of open source journals existed?
+Share your story: https://goo.gl/forms/k3IBxlDgi97ZTJuf2

 ### You don't have to be a coder to participate.
 Design, documentation, and community outreach are important parts of any project.